AustESE-Infrastructure/austese_install/README.md

 austese_install
 ===============

-All-in-one installer for AustESE tools and calliope.
+This is an all-in-one installer for AustESE.

 AustESE is a tool set for creating digital scholarly editions.
 It is really a kind of back-end or project